“I wish her well,” he declared in a song with the magnanimous attention to his words that made him feel, no doubt, like a generous king.

 I chew my lips and choke miserably on my silence.
 I want to speak so loudly.
 I want to throw things, tear at things, cry out from the sheer agony of this betrayal.
 But a woman’s words can be shrill even when whispered.
 I must be careful now.
 I can’t give into the pain.
 The way he leans and slinks, so disarming and unassuming.
 No one will believe me.
 No one will see me.
 And if I say it, if I proclaim it, what then?
 A barrage of interrogations I cannot answer just yet.
 A roomful of pointing fingers.

 This is your fault.
 This is your fault.
-That has to be your fault.
+This has to be your fault.

-I cannot tell them what it felt like to have his spit streaming down my face, his body pressed against mine, crushing me, suffocating me; his arms dragging me to the stairs, and the looming realization of where he wants me to land.
+I cannot tell them what it felt like to have his spit streaming down my face, his body pressed against mine, crushing me, suffocating me; his arms dragging me to the stairs.

 (This reminds me of a memory.
 We were on a South Carolina beach, and the waves threw him into the rocks of a jetty and cut open his legs.
 I remember tearing at my dress and preparing to plunge into the depths of the ocean to reach him.
 But the waves carried him to me the moment I had leaped to my feet.
 They deposited him, tumbling and flailing, safely, as if by command, right back onto the shore, and he fell into my arms bleeding and crying in pain.
-My heart swelled in agonizing love.
+My heart swelled with love.
 I held him tight.
-I cried with him and told him he was going to be okay as I tried to stop the bleeding.)
+I cried with him and told him he was going to be okay and put bandages to the bleeding)

 I cannot tell them about when I bled.
 How it gave him pleasure to see it.
 Pride.
 How he loved fucking me until I was bloody.
 Or how he would rape me until I was incontinent then hop onto his bike for a beer afterwards.
-How I pissed myself in front of him and collapsed in a heap of exhaustion on his way out.
+How I pissed myself and collapsed in a heap of exhaustion on his way out.

 Tonight I habitually tug down my sleeves as he plays his new farewell on the guitar.
 People are with him.
 Drinking.
 Smiling.
 A kingdom built on my blood.
 Music created from my silence.